mfoltz/Bloodstone/README-TS.md

 ---

 Bloodstone is a modding library for both client and server mods for V Rising.
-By itself, it does not do much except allow you to reload plugins you've put in the Bloodstone plugins folder.

 ### Installation